Education in Western Australia: History

 A royal commission in September 1910 proposed that a university be established in Western Australia.
 Following this recommendation, the establishment of the University of Western Australia in 1911 by an act of the Parliament of Western Australia meant students could begin receiving tertiary qualifications in the state.
 UWA opened to students two years later.

 In 1915 James Miles chose Toodyay school to be the pioneer of his Special Rural Schools program.
 To this end he worked with the headmaster Roderick Brooke Cowden and his staff to design the equipment needed to enable the students to be more independent and resourceful in the learning process.
 Subjects were to be based on the practical activities of farming life.
 School gardens were established where the children experimented with different types of grains such a wheat, oats and barley, and the growing of vegetables and flowers.
 Girls were taught fruit and vegetable preservation, and first aid.
 When teaching standard curriculum subjects such as arithmetic and history, teachers were encouraged to use local sources, for example "figures showing the district's imports and exports were computed from the railway records".
 By 1920 twelve other special rural schools were established in the state.
 This number peaked at 40 in 1922.
 This success was in no small part due to the government's recognition of the state's dependence on agriculture.
 The commissioners of the Royal Commission into Education 1921 visited Toodyay and were highly impressed with its program.

+In 1974, the national government ran a pilot project in 200 primary schools nicknamed "Powers of Ten" (formally "National Educational Decimalisation and Place-Value Initiative") to familiarise pupils with the new decimal system.
+It was retired after 6 months since teachers reported widespread confusion caused by an unexpected tendency for pupils to apply decimal scaling to unrelated subjects.

 Students in Years 11 and 12 initially undertook a Tertiary Admittance Exam for each subject, and a score was established based almost entirely on the results of a single exam from each of six subjects over the two years.
 From 1986 the Tertiary Entrance Exam was the standard academic examination for students completing their twelfth year of schooling, which was used to determine a student's Tertiary Entrance Rank.
 In 2010 it was renamed to produce an Australian Tertiary Admission Rank (ATAR), a move towards a more national approach to students eligibility for tertiary study.
 (Note: For Murdoch University and the University of Western Australia, a total score out of 550 was obtained by adding the highest five exam scores plus 40% of the sixth plus 10 marks from a scaling test.
 For the WA College of Advanced Education and Western Australian Institute of Technology, the results from only five of the exams were used (English or English Literature, plus the next best four results).)
 Students satisfactorily completing Year 12 secondary education receive a Western Australian Certificate of Education.